ADirin/OTP1_LectureMaterial/Week 1/Home Assignment/ProjectPlan..md

 ### 8. Documentation and Reporting
 - Specify the documentation you plan to produce throughout the project (e.g., user manuals, technical documentation).
-- Describe how you will report on project progress (e.g., weekly updates, meetings, reports).
+- Describe how you will report on project progress (e.g., weekly updates, meetings, reports, see the review report deadlines in the course moodle site).

 ### 9. Submission
-- Once your project plan is complete, submit the document in the designated Dropbox on Oma by **25th August**.
+- Once your project plan is complete, submit the document in the designated Dropbox on Moodle by **25th August**.

-## Submission Guidelines
-- The project plan should be a well-structured document, not exceeding more than 10 pages in real life. **In your project report, make sure all topics are thoroughly covered, as there are no page limitations*
-- Use clear and concise language.
-- Include any necessary diagrams or charts to support your plan.
-- Ensure your document is in PDF format before submission.

 ## Evaluation Criteria
 Your project plan will be evaluated based on the following criteria: